 Freud’s Stages of Psychosexual Development

 According to Freud, conflicts taking place during the psychosexual stages can produce a lifelong influence on the personality and the behavior of the person.
 Through his clinical work with patients suffering from mental illnesses, he concluded that experiences and unconscious desires during the childhood period can impact behavior during adulthood.
 The basis of Freud’s childhood development circles on the idea that human behavior is driven by a fuel of energy called the libido or sexual energy.
-As he proposed there are five stages of psychosexual development children undergo which are: oral (birth to 18 months), anal (18 to 36 months), phallic or oedipal (3 to 5 years), latency (5 to 11 years) and lastly genital (11 to 13 years).
-If a person have troubles moving on to the next level of the psychosexual development, he either is stuck in this stage or may regress to an earlier stage.
+As he proposed there are five stages of psychosexual development children undergo which are: oral (birth to 18 months), anal (18 to 36 months), phallic or oedipal (3 to 5 years), latency (5 to 11 years), and lastly genital (11 to 13 years).
+If a person have troubles moving on to the next level of psychosexual development, he either is stuck in this stage or may regress to an earlier stage.

 Psychoanalytic theory was a hit during the first half of the 20th century.
-Many are inspired by his theory and used it as basis in developing their own.
+Many are inspired by his theory and used it as a basis in developing their own.